-Metropolis-Hastings sampling
+\subsection{ Metropolis-Hastings sampling }

 Although it is applicable to a wide range of problems, the limitations of Gibbs sampling are immediately obvious – what if we do not want to use conjugate priors (or what if we cannot recognize the full conditional distribution as a parametric distribution, or simply do not want to worry about these issues)?
 The most general solution is to use the Metropolis-Hastings (MH) algorithm, which also goes back to the work by Metropolis et al. (1953).
 You saw the basics of this algorithm in Chapter XXX.
 In a nutshell, because we do not recognize the posterior p(theta|y) as a parametric distribution, the MH algorithm generates samples from a known proposal distribution, say h(theta), that depends on theta at t-1.
 The t-th sample is accepted or rejected based on its joint posterior probability density compared to the density of the sample at t-1.
 The original Metropolis algorithm requires h(theta) to be symmetric so that h(thetat|thetat-1) = h(thetat-1|thetat); but a later development of the algorithm by Hastings (1970) lifted this condition.
 Using a symmetric proposal distribution makes life a little easier and we are going to limit our coverage of the Metropolis-Hastings sampler to this specific case.
 Specifically, we are going to use a Normal proposal distribution, which is also referred to as ‘random walk Metropolis-Hastings sampling’.
 It is worth knowing that there are alternative formulations of the algorithm.
 For example, in the independent M-H, theta t does not depend on theta t-1, while the Langevin algorithm (Roberts and Rosenthal 1998) aims at avoiding the random walk by favoring moves towards regions of higher posterior probability density.
 The interested reader should look up these algorithms in Robert and Casella 2004, 2010, OTHER BOOKS?

 Building a MH sampler can be broken down into several steps.
 We are going to demonstrate these steps using a different but still simple and common model – the logit-normal or logistic regression model.
 For simplicity, assume that

+\[

-y ~ Bernoulli(exp(theta)/1+ exp(theta))
+y \sim Bernoulli(exp(theta)/1+ exp(theta))

+\]

+and

+\[

-and theta ~ Normal (mu0, sig)
+theta \sim Normal (mu0, sig)

+\]

 The following steps are required to set up a random walk MH algorithm: